 Besides, 34% of circular companies experienced shortage compared to 98% of ‘business-as-usual’ companies.
 The circular strategies that lead to fewer shortages appear to focus mainly on local, short supply chains and less material use.
 This study shows that circular strategies do not only make companies more sustainable, they also make them more resilient.
 It seems fair to say that circular economy is here to stay.

 Rozanne Henzen is a researcher and circular economy expert within the Sustainable Transformation Lab (STL) of Antwerp Management School, based in Antwerp, Belgium.
 She is currently recognized as one of the Sustainable Young 100 of 2020 in the Netherlands.

 Ed Weenk and Rozanne Henzen just launched a new book called ‘Mastering the Circular Economy’.
 Mastering the Circular Economy is an introduction to circularity from a business and value chain management perspective.
 Want to know more?
 Check out our book page here.

-The authors are also hosting an exclusive event on ‘Design a course on Mastering the Circular Economy’.
-They will present a concrete example of how you can implement a circular economy course with the textbook Mastering the Circular Economy.
-You can learn more and register here.
+The authors hosted an exclusive event on ‘Design a course on Mastering the Circular Economy’.
+They presented a concrete example of how you can implement a circular economy course with the textbook Mastering the Circular Economy.
+You can watch it here.

 By incorporating business simulation game, The Blue Connection, as an integral part of the book, the reader can immediately put theory to practice.
 At Inchainge, we are confident that this publication will set a new standard for textbooks on Circular Economy and bring the integral learning experience with The Blue Connection to the next level.